Is There a Lithium-Ion Battery Shortage Coming?

-Having spoken with several industry insiders from different companies, it’s clear that there is a lithium-ion battery shortage coming, and the blame is falling on the auto industry.
+Having spoken with several industry insiders from different companies, it’s clear that there is a lithium-ion battery shortage brewing.
+The blame falls largely on the auto industry which currently consumes more of this resource than any other industry.

-While it certainly seems like we live in the golden age of cordless tool innovation, a storm is brewing that you may not have heard about: the finite resource of lithium-ion batteries.
+While it certainly seems like we live in the golden age of cordless tool innovation, a storm is coming that you may not have heard about: the finite resource of lithium-ion batteries.

 Just the Facts